 Is it safe to camp in Hatta, Dubai?

-The UAE being one of the safest countries in the world makes camping experience very attractive as well.
-Only thing to watch out for are snakes and scorpions.
-Although those do not attack people as many may often think, you need to watch out your steps, especially at night when they are out and about.
+The UAE being one of the safest countries in the world makes the camping experience very attractive as well.
+The only things to watch out for are snakes and scorpions.
+Although those do not attack people as many may often think, you need to watch out for your steps, especially at night when they are out and about.

-5. Go glamping at the foothills of Hatta mountains.
+6. Go glamping at the foothills of the Hatta mountains.

-One of the best spots where luxury meets outdoors and does it in a unique stylish way is the first region’s “trailer hotel” called The Sedr Trailer resorts.
-Nestled in the Hajar Mountains right at the banks of the mesmerizing Hatta Dam.
-Tucked away from the streets of Hatta town, The Sedr Trailers are perfect staycation in the nature.
+One of the best spots where luxury meets outdoors and does it in a uniquely stylish way is the first region’s “trailer hotel” The Sedr Trailer Resort.
+Nestled in the Hajar Mountains right at the banks of the mesmerizing Hatta Dam and tucked away from the streets of Hatta town, The Sedr Trailers are the perfect staycation in nature.

-As you may have guessed, the resort is comprised of the selection of 13 gleaming trailers parked around a huge area amidst the mountains.
-Each trailer is fully equipped with the most important tools and facilities: kitchen, shower, beds, living area, private BBQ area where you can have a bonfire under the stars.
+The resort is comprised of a selection of 13 gleaming trailers parked around a huge area amidst the mountains.
+Each trailer is fully equipped with the most important tools and facilities: kitchen, shower, beds, living area, and private BBQ area where you can have a bonfire under the stars.

-6. Have adrenaline-filled day at Hatta Wadi Hub adventure park
+7. Have an adrenaline-filled day at Hatta Wadi Hub adventure park

-Here you will find a mixture of adventure activities such as wall climbing, archery, axe throwing, zorbing, a drop in slide, downhill carting, free fall jumps, adventure rope courses, even cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).
+Here you will find a mixture of adventure activities such as wall climbing, archery, ax throwing, zorbing, a drop-in slide, downhill carting, free-fall jumps, adventure rope courses, and even a cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).

 Note that many of those activities come at a fee, except hiking and mountain biking with your own bike.
-You can pay for a single activity or get a bundle.
+You can pay for a single activity (price range 30-100 AED) or get a bundle (price range 100-300 AED).
 Park entrance is free, you are welcome to come and have some great specialty coffee with fantastic views of the Hajar mountains.

 Hatta Wadi Hub opening Hours are from 07:00am to 22:00pm daily between October 1st to April 30th.
 During the summer, only the Wild Café coffee shop is open.